Cultivating Grit One Challenge At A Time – Happify.com

 Caroline Adams Miller

 Caroline Adams Miller, MAPP is a pioneer with her ground-breaking work in the areas of goal-setting/accomplishment, grit, happiness and success.
-Caroline is the author of seven books, including Positively CarolineMy Name is Caroline, Creating Your Best Life and Getting Grit Live Happy Magazine named Creating Your Best Life one of the top ten goal-setting books ever published and Getting Grit one of the ten books that will change your life in 2017.
-She has been featured in BBC World NewsThe New York TimesThe Washington Post, USA Today, U.S. News &World Report, ABC, CBS, NBC, NPR and CNN.
-Caroline is a graduate of Harvard University and holds a Master’s degree in Applied Positive Psychology from the University of Pennsylvania.
-And, she has more than three decades of unbroken recovery from bulimia.
+Caroline is the author of eight books, including Positively CarolineMy Name is Caroline, Creating Your Best Life and Getting Grit.
+Live Happy Magazine named Creating Your Best Life one of the top ten goal-setting books ever published and Getting Grit one of the ten books that will change your life in 2017.
+Her new book, Big Goals, is anticipated for release in the fall of 2024.
+Caroline has been featured in BBC World NewsThe New York TimesThe Washington Post, USA Today, U.S. News &World Report, ABC, CBS, NBC, NPR and CNN.
+She is a graduate of Harvard University and holds a Master’s degree in Applied Positive Psychology from the University of Pennsylvania.

 Related Posts